cutoken/cando/README.md

 # Cando

-AI coding agent with web UI, multi-workspace support, and sandboxed tool execution.
-Run shell commands, edit files, and manage long-running processes—all within isolated project workspaces.
-Cross-platform (Linux, macOS, Windows).
-Supports Z.AI and OpenRouter providers.
+The AI coding agent that actually gets stuff done.
+True autonomous coding - it writes, tests, debugs, and ships real features while you focus on what matters.
+Supports Z.AI (GLM models) and OpenRouter (Claude, GPT-4, and 100+ models).
+Cross-platform: Linux, macOS, Windows.

 ## Install